 - Has the employee tried taking regular breaks from sitting every 20-30 minutes, and has this adversely affected productivity or been unsuccessful

 There are two main types of adjustable height desks:

 - Desktop conversions, where a device rests on or is clamped to the desk.
 The computer components are then placed appropriately on the unit.
 These units are typically easier to install, easier to move (if necessary), and less expensive.

 - A full desk replacement, where the standard desk is replaced with one that is height adjustable.
 Electric or tension driven adjustment methods are recommended.
 Crank handle or pin height adjustment methods are discouraged.
 This option provides the user with more workspace, but are typically more expensive.

 If you need help in determining the right type of adjustable height desk, visit Ergotron Workfit Finder.
 (This link is for example purposes only, and does not constitute specific product endorsement).

-There are several university and community parking and transportation resources for individuals with temporary or long-term limitations, including (but are not limited to):
+There are several university and community parking and transportation resources for individuals with temporary or long-term limitations, including but not limited to: